MolBIFFM/diana/README.md

     }
 ]
 ```
-The maximum number of modification sites to associate with each protein prioritized by largest absolute change.
+The maximum number of measurements to associate with each protein prioritized by largest absolute value.
 The default setting is `5`.

 ```json
 [